 Three Ways To Cook Flatbread:

-- On the grill: Preheat a pizza stone on the grill to 425º F. Move the dough to the hot baking stone.
-Bake the flatbread pizza crust on a pizza stone to get nice and crispy.
-For making pizza, add your toppings after the crust pre-cooks for 10 minutes.
-Cook an additional 8 minutes until the crust is crisp and the cheese is golden
+- On the grill: Preheat a pizza stone on the grill to 425ยบ F. Move the dough to the hot baking stone.
+Bake the flatbread crust on a pizza stone to get nice and crispy.
+To make pizza, add your toppings after the crust pre-cooks for 10 minutes.
+Cook an additional 8 minutes until the crust is crisp and the cheese is golden.

-- In an oven or toaster oven: A pizza stone fits beautifully in either a large toaster oven or a regular oven.
-Heat the pizza stone up in the oven to 425º F degrees.
+- In an oven or toaster oven: A pizza stone fits beautifully in a large or regular oven.
+Heat the pizza stone to 425ยบ degrees F degrees.
 Add the dough and cook as mentioned above in the grill directions.

 If you love flatbread, try my awesome Gluten Free Naan recipe.

-You can definitely freeze this flatbread.
-Place a cooked and cooled flatbread on wax paper.
-Place it in a freezer bag, which will keep up to 4 months in the freezer.
+You can freeze this flatbread.
+Place a cooked and cooled flatbread on wax paper and put it in a freezer bag.
+It will keep up to four months in the freezer.

-This flatbread will keep up to 2-3 days in the refrigerator.
-To make it after storing, put it into the oven at 375º F for 8 minutes.
+This flatbread will stay fresh for 2-3 days in the refrigerator.
+To make it after storing, put it into the oven at 375ยบ F for 8 minutes.

 I made this crust and was so surprised at how good it was.
 I give it a 10.
 This was amazing"